Royal Brunei Air Force Base, Rimba: 21st century

-Following the change on 1 January 2005 of the official Malay name of the Royal Brunei Air Force to Tentera Udara Diraja Brunei (TUDB), the first of the three ordered Sikorsky S-92 helecopters by Brunei Shell Petroleum (BSP) arrived at Royal Brunei Air Force Base, Rimba, on 25 February 2007, before being transferred to their scheduled home base at Anduki Airfield (WBAK).
+Following the change on 1 January 2005 of the official Malay name of the Royal Brunei Air Force to Tentera Udara Diraja Brunei (TUDB), the first of the three ordered Sikorsky S-92 helicopters by Brunei Shell Petroleum (BSP) arrived at Royal Brunei Air Force Base, Rimba, on 25 February 2007, before being transferred to their scheduled home base at Anduki Airfield (WBAK).
 These aircraft were transported by an Antonov An-124 from Bradley International Airport, Windsor Locks, Connecticut, USA.

 During BRIDEX 2011, the United States Air Force (USAF) made their first ever participation in the event, with General Dynamics F-16s from Misawa Air Base, Japan, conducting aerial demonstrations over Royal Brunei Air Force Base, Rimba.
 Additionally, the Republic of Singapore Air Force (RSAF) sent a Boeing CH-47SD/F Chinook for static display within Hangar B of the airbase, and the Royal Malaysian Air Force (RMAF, Tentera Udara Diraja Malaysia, TUDM) sent a Mikoyan-Gurevich MiG-29N from 19 Squadron.

 On the morning of 20 July 2012, having departing Royal Brunei Air Force Base, Rimba at 08:55, a RBAirF Bell 212 was due to return to the airbase later that same morning, but subsequently was found crashed with the loss of twelve of the fourteen onboard military personnel in Ulu Rampayoh, Mukim Labi.
 Investigations by the Supreme Board of Inquiry of the Royal Brunei Armed Forces (RBAF) concluded that the crash was caused by human error whilst in flight; specifically 'unauthorised low-level flying' which resulted in a controlled flight into terrain (CFIT).
-At the time of the crash, believed to be approximately 10:15, the aircraft was being operated by three crew; also onboard were two trainers, one staff, and eight officer cadets.
+At the time of the crash, believed to be approximately 10:15, the aircraft was being operated by three crew; also on board were two trainers, one staff, and eight officer cadets.

-A US Air Force Globemaster III (registration 05-5146) visits Royal Brunei Air Force Base, Rimba, in 2011.
+A US Air Force Globemaster III (registration 05–5146) visits Royal Brunei Air Force Base, Rimba, in 2011.

 On 30 September 2013, the newly completed Air Movement Centre (AMC) within the airbase was officially handed over to the RBAirF; during the ceremony, the main contractor LSL Sdn Bhd presented a mock key (via a formal chain of Bruneian officials and government ministers) to the then Commander of the Royal Brunei Air Force, Brigadier General Wardi Abdul Latip.
 Designed by Arkitek KHA, construction of the new AMC began on 29 April 2013, and cost approximately B$3.9 million.
 The main purpose of the AMC is to provide arrivals and departure facilities for all Royal Brunei Armed Forces (RBAF) personnel transiting to and from Brunei, along with other nations forces, and will also be used for officials using non-commercial flights.